-The estimates of parameters in \eqref{eq:reg_param_est} can be efficiently computed as a weighted least squares problem for any fixed $\boldsymbol{\theta}$ and $t \in [0,1]$, but in practice this can only be done for a finite ordered grid of values $t \in T_m = \{t_1,\ldots,t_m\} \subset[0,1]$.
-These initial survey-weighted least squares computations were done using R package \texttt{survey} \cite{lumley2004analysisn,lumley2010svy,lumley2020svy}, that allows us to introduce splines into the regression model while simultaneously computing and incorporating the weights $w_i$ that are necessitated by the complex NHANES design.
 For any given $\boldsymbol{\theta}$ and grid point $t$, computation of \eqref{eq:Yhat_theta_t} is straightforward.
 To execute the projection step, observe that monotonicity can only be achieved in the discrete sense in dependence on the chosen grid $T_m$.
 We refer to \cite{petersen2021wasserstein} for a simple description of this projection algorithm, which can be done using any basic quadratic program solver.
 Consequently, for a given $\boldsymbol{\theta},$ \eqref{eq:W_n_function} is approximated by numerical integration.
-Finally, to perform the optimization in \eqref{eq:theta_estimate}, we use the function $\texttt{optim}$ in R with the L-BFGS-B algorithm by repeatedly performing the above steps to evaluate $W_n(\boldsymbol{\theta})$ for different values of $\boldsymbol{\theta}$ across iterations.
-To deal with the possibility of local minima, four different starting values (taken to be equally spaced in their angular representation) in $\Theta_2$ were used for this optimization step, yielding (potentially) four local minimizers.
-The final estimator was taken as the one among these yielding the smallest value of $W_n.$
+Finally, to perform the optimization in \eqref{eq:theta_estimate}, the function $\texttt{optim}$ in R was used with the L-BFGS-B algorithm by repeatedly performing the above steps to evaluate $W_n(\boldsymbol{\theta})$ for different values of $\boldsymbol{\theta}$ across iterations.
+To deal with the possibility of local minima, four different starting values (taken to be equally spaced in their angular representation) in $\Theta_2$ were used for this optimization step, yielding four (possibly not unique) candidate estimators at convergence.
+The final estimator was taken to be the candidate yielding the smallest value of $W_n.$

-To understand the interaction of sex and ethnicity in physical activity levels, we computed the model estimates of the intercept for the different cases and plotted them in figure \ref{fig:graph_model_intercepts_compare}.
-The critical point in the interval derivation is considered for each intercept and $t\in [0,1]$.